 The University of Adelaide was founded in 1874 with a noble goal: to prepare, for South Australia, young leaders shaped by education, rather than birth or wealth, in a settlement free of old-world social and religious inequalities.

 The University's first Vice-Chancellor, Dr Augustus Short, had a vision for a university open to investigate new fields such as the sciences, modern literature, art and moral philosophy.
-This vision was realised in 1882 when the University became the first in Australia to grant degrees in science.
+By 1882 the University had become the first in Australia to have established and gained the authority to confer science degrees.
+The University's first science graduate was also its first female graduate, Edith Emily Dornwell, who graduated in 1885.

 The spirit of enquiry was further embraced and the freedom to explore non-classical subjects continued.
 Before reaching the 1900s, the University offered degrees in arts, science, law, medicine and music.
 Additionally, mathematics, philosophy, languages and mining engineering were taught.
 These flagship degrees and disciplines continue at the University today, with the curriculum evolving over time through input from industry, and the pioneering research and discovery for which Adelaide’s academics are known.

 A progressive institution of many 'firsts'

 The University of Adelaide, the first university in South Australia, has a strong reputation of ‘firsts’.
 Reflecting the values of the state in which it was founded, the University of Adelaide was the first university in Australia to admit women to academic courses (in 1881).
 The University's first science graduate was also its first female graduate, Edith Emily Dornwell, who graduated in 1885.
 It was the first Australian university to establish a Conservatorium of Music, a Chair of Music and a Doctor of Music, and the first to grant that degree to a woman (in 1918).

 The University of Adelaide also graduated the remarkable Dame Roma Mitchell who went on to become the first female: Queen's Counsel, Supreme Court Judge and Governor of an Australian state (SA).